 Andre is responsible for providing project management support for faculty and staff, as well as managing the initiatives emphasizing undergraduate research.
 He is the manager of the Undergraduate Research Opportunity Program, co-coordinator of both the Meeting of Minds Undergraduate Research Conference, and the UM-Flint Student Research Conference, the Brand Administration for the University's Qualtrics account, and the contact for research poster printing.

 Andre earned his Bachelors and Masters degrees at the University of Michigan-Flint.

-Maria is primarily responsible for pre-award grant administration, which encompasses assisting faculty and staff with proposal development, identification of appropriate funding sources, and navigation of the electronic proposal approval system through proposal submission.
-In addition, Maria provides administrative support to office staff, processes human subject incentive payments, and assists faculty and staff in using SPSS.
+Maria is primarily responsible for assisting faculty and staff with identification of appropriate funding sources.
+In addition, Maria processes human subject incentive payments, arranges statistics consultations for faculty, and provides administrative support in the office.